Swuzz123/Bengaluru_housing_prediction_project/README.md

 ## Steps Implemented
 1. *Data Cleaning*: Removed duplicates and handled missing values.
 2. *Feature Engineering*: Created new features and transformed existing ones.
+3. *Removing Outlier*: Used mean and standard deviation to evaluate and extract those outliers
-3. *Model Selection*: Applied three models - Linear Regression, Decision Trees, and KNeighborsRegressor.
+4. *Model Selection*: Applied three models - Linear Regression, Decision Trees, and KNeighborsRegressor.
-4. *Evaluation*: Compared the models using R² score and identified the best-performing model.
+5. *Evaluation*: Compared the models using R² score and identified the best-performing model.
+6. *Export Tested Model*: Exported this model to a pickle file and export location, column information to a file that will be usefull later on my prediction application

 ## Technologies Used
 - *Programming Language*: Python